ibrahim-kocyigit/ibm-data-science-professional-certificate/glossary.md

 **Intermediate Results:** Partial results obtained from predictive modeling, can influence decisions on acquiring additional data.

-**Iteration:** A single cycle or repetition of a process, often involves refining or modifiying a solution based on feedback or new information.
+**Iteration:** A single cycle or repetition of a process, often involves refining or modifying a solution based on feedback or new information.

 **Iterative Process:** A process that involves repeating a series of steps or actions to refine and improve a solution or analysis.
 Each iteration builds upon the previous one.